bgercken/tutorial-edge-go-rest-api-part-2/docs/RunWithLocalDB.md

 # Running the example with a local DB

-The K8s examples for the course used a hosted database for testing.
+The K8s examples for the course use a hosted database for testing.

 This file describes how to use a local Docker database to do the same.

 This example was tested on a Linux server running a local cluster.
 It has not been tested anywhere else.

-These steps pickup in the CONTAINERS AND KUBERNETES section of the course after completing the Defining our K8s Deployment.
+These steps pickup in the CONTAINERS AND KUBERNETES section of the course after completing the Defining our K8s Deployment video.

 ## Prerequisite Steps

 1. If you are still running the docker-compose example - then you will need to stop it.
 (If you don't then you may run into issues with conflicting ports.)
-To stop it type: '<Ctrl><c>' in the window where it is running.
+To stop it type: `<Ctrl><c>` in the window where it is running.

 2. You may need to clean up your docker environment to remove stopped containers.
 (If you don't you may run into issues with conflicting container names.)

-To see the containers you can use: `docker ps -a`.
-Look for containers with the name "comments-api" and remove them by hand by using the `docker rm` command and their container id.
+    To see the stopped containers you can use: `docker ps -a`.

+    Look for containers with the name "comments-api" and remove them by hand by using the `docker rm` command and the containers ID.
 For example:

     ```
     [bgercken@sparta go-rest-api]$ docker ps -a